One Last Deal: Plot

 Olavi attempts to raise the money to pay.
 Having been invited to dinner with his daughter dinner sours when he asks her for money.
 However, without her knowledge Olavi asks Otto and receives several thousand euro.
 He also takes out a loan on top of his business mortgage.
 Just after the money is paid over, the auctioneer is handed missing paper work confirming the painting as a work by Ilya Repin meaning it is very valuable to art collectors.
 Lea learns of the loan from her son and demands Olavi pay it back immediately.

 Olavi lines up a customer who is very interested but who goes to the auction house and talks to the auctioneer.
 When the buyer does not turn up, Olavi takes the painting to him, and the buyer refuses.
 In debt, Olavi has to sell his business and he moves his paintings to his apartment.

 Bringing round some mail, Patu tells Olavi that the auction house had all the provenance paperwork but messed up.
 Enraged at learning this, Olavi goes and makes a scene at the auction house.
-The auctioneer says he only revealed the sale price—but the suspiciously low price for a Russian Master's painting threw suspicion on its authenticitiy.
+The auctioneer says he only revealed the sale price—but the suspiciously low price for a Russian Master's painting threw suspicion on its authenticity.
 The auctioneer offers to cancel the purchase but Olavi refuses.

-Olavi reads his mail, including a work placement rating card that Otto has filled out as "6 our of 5".
+Olavi reads his mail, including a work placement rating card that Otto has filled out as "6 out of 5".
 As he reads, his phone rings and an art historian from Stockholm Museum gives her opinion that the painting is unsigned not because it is a forgery but because, as a portrait of the Christ, it is an icon and icons being made to glorify the divine do not bear the painter's name.

 A short time later while travelling past his old gallery, he sees it refurbished.
 While tidying his apartment, he dies.

 Following the funeral, the auctioneer is engaged to assess Olavi's collection.
 He says nothing is valuable, not even the unsigned Christ painting which he insists he will buy back for the price Olavi paid despite secretly knowing its value.
 Lea is willing to sell it but Otto strongly objects.
 Patu arrives and says she cannot as it has been left to Otto in Olavi's will.

 In voice over, Olavi is heard reading a letter to his daughter, wishing her well, apologising for not being around more, and telling Otto he is rated "excellent plus" as she travels home with the painting to give to her son.